North American P-64

 The North American P-64 was the designation assigned by the United States Army Air Corps (USAAC) to the North American Aviation NA-68 fighter, an upgraded variant of the NA-50 developed during the late 1930s.
+It was designed as a low-cost fighter for the export market.
 Seven NA-50s were purchased by the Peruvian Air Force, which nicknamed it Torito ("Little Bull").

 Six NA-68s ordered by the Royal Thai Air Force were seized before export by the US government in 1941, after the Franco-Thai War and growing ties between Thailand and the Empire of Japan.
 These aircraft were used by the USAAC as unarmed fighter trainers.

 The Peruvian NA-50s subsequently saw action during the Ecuadorian–Peruvian War of 1941.

 Design and development

 NA-50

 The North American Aviation NA-50 was developed as a simple single-seat, low-wing, single-engined fighter for export.
 The design was developed from the NA-16/BT-9 basic training aircraft of 1935.
 The NA-16 evolved into a series of aircraft that were some of the most widely used advanced and basic training aircraft produced by any country, and provided the basic design for a single-engined fighter intended for small countries that needed a simple aircraft with modern capabilities and features.

 The NA-50 Torito (Spanish slang for "little bull"), built for Peru, was a single-seat fighter design based on the two-seat Basic Combat Demonstrator NA-44.
 The NA-50 was powered by an 840 hp (626 kW) Wright R-1820-G3 radial air-cooled engine that gave the NA-50 a top speed of 295 mph at 9,500 ft.
 It was armed with two .30 in (7.62 mm) M1919 Browning machine guns.
 The aircraft were manufactured in May 1939, and test-flown at the factory.